pku-hpc/aitisa_api/docs/mainpage.md

 Developer Guide {#dev_guide}
 ============================

-AITISA_API is an open-source performance library for Standard APIs for AI operations.
-The library supports basic math operations beyond an unified data structure called Tensor and building blocks for neural networks.
-AITISA_API is also a baseline reference CPU version for High-performance Intelligent Compute Engine (HICE).
+AITISA_API is an open-source library aiming to provide a reference implementation for the standard APIs proposed by AITISA, which are widely used by different AI applications.
+Base on the unified data structures, this library will provide the basic math operations, the neural network operations, and the machine leaning operations, etc. Besides, AITISA_API will also provide a testing framework to help other standard-compliant implementations to verify their correctness.

-# Class
+# Data Structures
 - @ref Allocator
 - @ref DataType
 - @ref Device